 The International Osteoporosis Foundation (IOF) suggests older adults may need to consume up to 1000 IU per day to reach the required levels.
 Those who are obese, have osteoporosis, or limited sun exposure may need to increase to as much as 2000 IU per day.

-How to Get Your Vitamin D in Winter
+How to Get Your Vitamin D in your Diet

-Since an adequate amount of daily safe sun exposure is often not possible during the winter season, most seniors rely on a healthy diet and supplements rel="noopener noreferrer" for the necessary supply of vitamin D. Some of the best food sources include:
+Since an adequate amount of daily safe sun exposure is always possible, most seniors rely on a healthy diet and supplements for the necessary supply of rel="noopener noreferrer" vitamin D. Some of the best food sources include:

 - Oily fish, including salmon, tuna, swordfish and mackerel